wjzhengsh/blockchain/howto/remote_peer.md

 ## License and pricing
 {: #remote-peer-license-pricing}

+To access remote peers on AWS Cloud, see [License and pricing in AWS](remote_peer_aws.html#license-pricing-icp "License and pricing in AWS").
 To access remote peers to run on ICP, see [License and pricing for remote peers on ICP](remote_peer_icp.html#license-pricing-icp "License and pricing for remote peers on ICP").
-The licenses for the Beta edition of remote peers are free.
+The licenses for the Beta edition of remote peers are free for both platforms.
 Afterward, a generally available (GA) offering will replace the beta edition.

 Migration from Beta to GA is not supported.
 You need to download and install new remote peers to use the GA offering, when it is released.
 You can then join new remotes peers to the same channels of the same network as your Beta remote peers.